-Covid -19 Well done New Zealand!
+Well done New Zealand!

 As of publication date, we're on alert level three.
 That means we're beginning to see the rewards of all the hard work we've all been doing to help stop Covid-19 in its tracks.
 However, we're not finished yet!

 As the Covid-19 pandemic continues around the world, the health and safety of HFNZ members is our top priority.
 The HFNZ executive, CEO, and council has been meeting regularly and would like to assure you that we are taking our response to the pandemic very seriously.

 We know that the health and safety of you, your family, and others around you is the most important concern for you right now.
 It is important to remember that people with inherited bleeding disorders are generally not immunecompromised or at greater risk of viral infections such as Covid-19.

-Even though the daily

-numbers are looking better

-and better, it's still important

-that we continue to follow the

-rules around alert level three.
-You

-Unite against COVID-19

-retail.

-4. Stay regional.
+Even though the daily numbers are looking better and better, it's still important that we continue to follow the rules around alert level three.
+You can find out more about what alert level three means here: https://covid19.govt.nz/alert-system/alert-level-3/ children and young people learning from home.
+At-risk students and staff should also stay at home, and they will be supported to do so.
+Early learning centres and schools will physically be open for up to Year 10 for families that need them.

+It might help to remember the Prime Minister's seven principles for level three:

+- 1. Stay home.
+If you are not at work, school, exercising, or getting essentials, then you must be at home, the same as at level four. - 2.
+Work and learn from home if you can.
+We still want the vast majority of people working from home, and

+- 3. Make your business Covid-19 safe.
+Covid-19 has spread in workplaces, so the guid pro guo of being able to open is doing it in a way that doesn't spread the virus.
+Important industries like construction, manufacturing, and forestry will be able to open, as will retail so long as it is contactless retail. - 4.
+Stay regional.
 You can exercise at parks or beaches within your region, but the closer to home the better.
-Activities must be safe - keep two metres away from anybody not in your

-trips.

-children and young people learning from home.
-At-risk students and staff should also stay at home, and they will be supported to do so.
-Early learning centres and spread in workplaces, so the quid pro quo of being able manufacturing, and forestry will be able to open, as will retail so long as it is contactless to open is doing it in a way that doesn't spread the schools will physically be open for up to Year 10 for 3.
-Make your business Covid-19 safe.
-Covid-19 has virus.
-Important industries like construction, families that need them.

-5. Keep your bubble as small as possible.
-If you need to, you can expand your bubble a small amount to bring in close family, isolated people, or caregivers. bubble.
-Make minimal 6.
-Wash your hands often with soap.
+Activities must be safe - keep two metres away from anybody not in your bubble.
+Make minimal trips. - 5.
+Keep your bubble as small as possible.
+If you need to, you can expand your bubble a small amount to bring in close family, isolated people, or caregivers.

+6. Wash your hands often with soap.
 Then dry them.
 Cough into your elbow.

 7. If you're sick, stay at home and seek advice from your GP or Healthline about getting a test.
 There is no stigma to Covid-19.
 We will only be successful if everyone is willing to play their part in finding it wherever it is.

 Let's all stick to them, because we're stronger together.

 Earlier in April, the WFH hosted a webinar, Bleeding disorders and Covid-19.
 This was very interesting, and largely confirmed the information we already have.
 The first section dealt with facts and risks, the second looked at the clinical frontline in Italy, and the third looked at how it was being dealt with in Egypt.
 This was followed by a Q & A session.
 You can watch the whole webinar here.

 The key points from the webinar are: